 Avon Beach, Christchurch Harbour, the New Forest National Park and the Jurassic Coast are all nearby to this recently renovated holiday bolthole.
 The cool shades of blue and the plantation shutters evoke thoughts of sunshine and the ocean; a 10 minute walk will take you to Avon beach or Mudeford Quay.
 All on one level, the open plan interior creates a very sociable space where all the family can be together; three bedrooms, one with the bonus of a compact en suite, and a shower-room offer stylish flexible accommodation.
 A garden-room provides storage for bikes and a games-area for ‘not so’ sunny days, whilst the Smart TV in the open plan living-room offers Netflix - perfect for those family film nights.
-This is the perfect base from which to explore, or simply relax in the calm surroundings and enclosed garden, and your dog can enjoy being on holiday with you.
+This is the ideal base from which to explore, or simply relax in the calm surroundings and enclosed garden, and your dog can enjoy being on holiday with you.